Learn about John Singer Sargents life, work, painting techniques, and styles

 The above brief extract throws light on the techniques and processes employed by Sargent to create his stunning portraitures and oil portrait paintings.

 Undoubtedly John Singer Sargent was one of the greatest portrait painting artists of all time.
+Check his 20 famous works of portrait painting in Ultimate 20 Best Oil Portrait Paintings of John Singer Sargent (Ranked).
 His work bought alive the luxurious Edwardian era.
 Andy Warhol once said that Sargent's best-known oil portrait paintings captured the glamor of the time and "made everyone appear glitzy.
 Thinner and taller."

 In the current times, the internet and social media, and sites like paintphotographs.com have made the entire process of creating an oil painting portrait easier and more convenient.
 A reference image can be shared to commission the portrait painting via the internet.
 The artist creates the oil portrait painting from photos and sends the image to the client via email and WhatsApp for approval.
 The painting is delivered to the client once it has been approved.